-At last someone, and in this case, Amazon has managed to find a new, inventive and fair means of rewarding authors, while at the same time, satisfying readers.
+At last someone, and in this case, Amazon has managed to find a new, inventive, and fair means of rewarding authors, while at the same time, satisfying readers.

 Will self-publishers win under Kindle Unlimited KENP?

-So here is a golden opportunity for self-published authors to garner new readers, earn a fair return and make some money.
-Thank you, Amazon!
+So here is a golden opportunity for self-published authors to garner new readers, earn a fair return, and make some money.
+Thank you, Amazon.

 There was no guarantee at all that the borrower actually read the ebook.
-So to be paid for an unread borrow was nice, but not all that fair on anyone.
+So to be paid for an unread borrow was nice, but not all that fair to anyone.

-Not only that, but even if a reader fails to finish an ebook, which is far more often that one would like to admit, an author gets paid.
+Not only that, but even if a reader fails to finish an ebook, which is far more often that one would like to admit, an author gets paid for the page count.
 This is very, very fair.

 There’s a lot of money in the pot

-As more and more subscribers join Kindle Unlimited in the various Kindle Store regional markets, these subscribers will, almost totally, be offered self-published titles because the big five, and other traditional publishers are out of the game.
+As more and more subscribers join Kindle Unlimited in the various Kindle Store regional markets, these subscribers will, almost totally, be offered self-published titles.
+It is because the big five and other publishers are out of the game.

-Of course, there is one downside to this fantastic opportunity, and that is that an author will need to enrol in Kindle Direct Publishing Select (KDPS), and give Amazon exclusive rights to their ebooks to be able to have their ebooks listed in KU.
+It is that an author will need to enroll in Kindle Direct Publishing Select (KDPS) and give Amazon exclusive rights to their ebooks to be able to have their ebooks listed in KU.

-This debate has raged for as long as KDPS has been in existence, but now there is a very serious reason to reconsider whether or not an author is prepared to forego other retailers, and put all their eggs in Amazon’s basket.
+This debate has raged for as long as KDP Select has been in existence.
+But now there is a very serious reason to reconsider whether or not an author is prepared to forego other retailers and put all their eggs in Amazon’s basket.